uladzimirfilipau/UladzimirFilipau/README.md

 ### :woman_technologist: About Me :
 I am a frontend developer.
 I am currently looking for a job.
-I will be glad to your suggestions :blush::green_heart:
+I will be glad to your suggestions :green_heart::blush::green_heart:

 ### :hammer_and_wrench: Languages and Tools :
 <div>